-- Choose the type of alarm to be set and press the Select soft key or the key. - 2.
-Press the Options soft key to choose from the following options: - Alarm day: select the days of the week for the alarm. - Alarm time: enter the time for the alarm. - Alarm tone: select an alarm melody. - Remove alarm: removes the set alarm. - Highlight Alarm day and press Select soft key or the key.
+- Choose the type of alarm to be set and press the Select soft key or the ok key. - Press the Options soft key to choose from the following options: - Alarm day: select the days of the week for the alarm. - Alarm time: enter the time for the alarm. - Alarm tone: select an alarm melody. - Remove alarm: removes the set alarm. - Highlight Alarm day and press Select soft key or the key.
 Select the days that you want the alarm to sound using the Select soft key.
-Press the OK soft key to save.

-- 4. Highlight the Alarm time and press the Select soft key or the key.
-Enter the time and press the OK soft key or the key.
-Select AM or PM and press the Select soft key or key. - Highlight Alarm tone and press the Select soft key or the key.
-Highlight your choice and press the Select soft key or the key. - 6.
-Press the we key to return to Idle mode.
+Press the OK soft key to save. - 4.
+Highlight the Alarm time and press the Select soft key or the or key.
+Enter the time and press the OK soft key or the or key.
+Select AM or PM and press the Select soft key or or key. - Highlight Alarm tone and press the Select soft key or the or key.
+Highlight your choice and press the Select soft key or the or key.